-First off, our friends were quite surprised that we were taking the children to Venice but as a busy family we really do value our time together.
+First off, our friends were quite surprised that we were doing Venice with kids but as a busy family we really do value our time together.
 There’s also an assumption that city trips are something only adults will enjoy, but if you scratch below the surface every destination has something to offer all ages.
 Just be prepared to go with the flow and accept that you’re more likely to be enjoying a mouth-watering slice of pizza than dining out at a fancy Michelin star restaurant and you’ll be fine.

 We chose to stay in an Airbnb apartment in the Jewish quarter of the city called Cannaregio.
 This seemed like a no-brainer as it gave us so much more flexibility to come and go as we pleased and more space than your average Venetian hotel room.
 Besides which, even for a short stay it’s such an experience to waft around the fruit and vegetable markets for your supplies and feel like one of the locals.